Connected Choice and the Brouwer Fixed Point Theorem: Aspects of Dimension

 is computable and together with the projection on the first $n$--coordinates this yields the reduction $\BFT_n\leqSW\BFT_\infty$.
 Since

 is computable too, it follows that $\BFT_\infty\leqSW\C_{[0,1]^\IN}$ holds.
 Finally, $\C_{[0,1]}\leqSW\ConC_n$ follows for $n\geq3$ from Proposition~\ref{prop:twisted-cube}. \end{proof}

 In particular, we get the Baigger counterexample for dimension $n\geq3$ as a consequence of Theorem~\ref{thm:dimension-three}.
 A superficial reading of the results of Orevkov~\cite{Ore63} and Baigger~\cite{Bai85} can lead to the wrong conclusion that they actually provide a reduction of Weak K\H{o}nig's Lemma to the Brouwer Fixed Point Theorem $\BFT_n$ of any dimension $n\geq2$.
-However, this is only correct in a non-uniform way and the corresponding uniform result is still open and does not follow from the known constructions.
+However, this is only correct in a non-uniform way and the corresponding uniform result will be settled in Section~\ref{sec:dim2} with different methods and does not follow from the known constructions.
 The Orevkov-Baigger result is built on the following fact.

 \begin{proposition}[Mixed cube] The function